mongoosastic/mongoosastic/README.md

 var stream = Book.synchronize({author: 'Arthur C. Clarke'})
 ```

-One caveat... synchronization is kinda slow for now.
-Use with care.

 ### Bulk Indexing

 You can also specify `bulk` options with mongoose which will utilize elasticsearch's bulk indexing api.
 This will cause the `synchronize` function to use bulk indexing as well.